data-students/datathon2021/README.md

                      "snippet"}, ...]
 }
 ```

+More information on the challenge can be found in `challenge_notebook.ipynb`.

 ## TO DO

-- Finish notebook (more info and links to resources)
-- Doing something with the AIRBNB dataset?
 - Create a requirements.txt for the notebook